karajones/karajones.github.io/jobs/jobs2.md

 module load gcc/4.9.1
 ```

-> :bangbang: Warning: Do not alter anything else in the file unless you really know what you’re doing!
+> Warning: Do not alter anything else in the file unless you really know what you’re doing!

 Now your file should look like this:
 ```